 So, What We’re Saying Is…

 While acupuncture has yet to be scientifically proven effective in cats, it may be an integrative method to consider in some patients.
-If a cat is unable to be medicated despite its owners’ best efforts, has a chronic condition not responding to western medications, or has a condition that has a price tag outside the owner’s capabilities, acupuncture should be considered.
+If a cat is unable to be medicated despite its owners’ best efforts, has a chronic condition not respond to Western medications, or has a condition that has a price tag outside the owner’s capabilities, acupuncture should be considered.

-While studies have been small in sample size, scientific proof of acupuncture effects have yet to be proven.
-However, combining TCVM and western medicine may be a great option for some cats.
-Discussions about if acupuncture could and should be considered for your cat should be had with your trusted veterinarian.
+While studies have been small in sample size, scientific proof of acupuncture effects has yet to be proven.
+However, combining TCVM and Western medicine may be a great option for some cats.
+Discussions about whether acupuncture could and should be considered for your cat should be had with your trusted veterinarian.

 Featured Image Credit: Elayne Massaini, Shutterstock